 Use the following activities to enrich a lesson or to replace an activity with one that better meets the needs of your class.
+For additional enrichment ideas, such as preparing for the Sunday Scripture readings or using activities on the Christ Our Life Web site, see page T342.
+For activities related to the liturgical season, see Special Seasons and Lessons, which begin on page T229.

 - 1. As the children study the different parts of the Mass, they may find it helpful to make a booklet or scrapbook on the significance of these rites for the Christian today.
 For each rite, have the children write a few sentences that tell the meaning of that part of the Mass.
 Let them illustrate it by using magazine pictures, photos, or drawings.
-They may also include examples of the prayers of the rites, readings, responses, and other appropriate materials, as well as the worksheets from this unit.
-The children may include this booklet as part of their Sacrament Books. - 2.
+They may also include examples of the prayers of the rites, readings, responses, and other appropriate materials. - 2.
 Direct the children to find events in the New Testament that emphasize the theme of welcome.
 If the children are having trouble finding stories on their own, you might suggest the following passages: Luke 1:39-45 (Elizabeth welcomes Mary), Luke 15:20-24 (a father welcomes his lost son), Luke 24:28-31 (disciples invite Christ for a meal).
 These stories might be dramatized as liveaction skits or puppet shows.
-Have the children perform their chosen stories.
-Use the performances to emphasize the importance of welcome and how the Introductory Rites welcome us.
+Use the performances to emphasize the importance of welcome and how the Introductory Rites welcome us. - 3.
+Encourage the children to compose unfinished sentences on life situations in which forgiveness can be applied.
+Have each child read a sentence to the class and call on another child to add the ending.
+(Examples: If I am hit by a ball on the playground, I should . . . ; If someone pushes me in the cafeteria line, I should . . . )